SkillsFundingAgency/pds-contracts-data-api-client/README.md

 To contribute,

-* If you are part of the team then create a branch for changes and then then submit your changes for review by creating a pull request.
+* If you are part of the team then create a branch for changes and then submit your changes for review by creating a pull request.
 * If you are external to the organisation then fork this repository and make necessary changes and then submit your changes for review by creating a pull request.